Skip to Content

 All Tools You Need for Rockhounding

-If you are interested in checking out the best rockhounding tools you can find them by clicking here (Amazon link).
+If you are interested in checking out the best rockhounding tools, you can find them here (Amazon link).

 Backpack

-A rockhounds backpack has some tall orders to attend to, much more than the average backpack.
+A rockhound’s backpack has some tall orders to attend to, much more than the average backpack.
 If you are like me, your backpack’s job is made much worse by the fact that examining rocks at home is easier and more productive than examining them in the field – so the load gets a little heavy sometimes.

-So other than the weight, what are the requirements of a quality rockhound backpack?
+So, other than the weight, what are the requirements of a quality rockhound backpack?

 • For starters, the material must be tear-resistant.

-Rocks aren’t always smooth as river pebbles, and jutting edges can cut through some widely used fabrics easily.
-Rocks are not even the only sharp thing going in your backpack – the tools of the trade also require the strong fabric to cart around.
+Rocks aren’t always as smooth as river pebbles, and jutting edges can cut through some widely used fabrics easily.
+Rocks are not even the only sharp thing going in your backpack – the tools of the trade also require strong fabric to cart around.
 Therefore, the material structure is one of the main requirements.

 • Another order of a rockhound’s backpack is the pockets.